apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </tr>
 </tbody>
 </table>
-<h3 id="apps.kubeblocks.io/v1beta1.DownwardAction">DownwardAction
+<h3 id="apps.kubeblocks.io/v1beta1.DownwardAPITriggeredAction">DownwardAPITriggeredAction
 </h3>
 <p>
 (<em>Appears on:</em><a href="#apps.kubeblocks.io/v1alpha1.ConfigConstraintSpec">ConfigConstraintSpec</a>, <a href="#apps.kubeblocks.io/v1beta1.ConfigConstraintSpec">ConfigConstraintSpec</a>)
 </p>
 <div>
-<p>DownwardAction defines an action that triggers specific commands in response to changes in Pod labels.
+<p>DownwardAPITriggeredAction defines an action that triggers specific commands in response to changes in Pod labels.
 For example, a command might be executed when the &lsquo;role&rsquo; label of the Pod is updated.</p>
 </div>
 <table>